smartt/jsmacro/README.markdown

 Changes
 -------
+v0.2.10

+ - Fixed a bug where a DEFINE on the command-line wasn't overriding a DEFINE in the input file.

 v0.2.7 - v0.2.9

  - Pulled testing code out of the parser object and into functions that call the parser instead.